iamkhalid2/kiraya_app/README.md

-# Kiraya - Rent Management Application
+# Kiraya - Rent Management App

 A comprehensive rent management application built with Flutter and Firebase, designed to help property managers and landlords efficiently manage their rental properties.